codePerfectionista/codePerfectionista/README.md

 🔭 I’m currently working on **end-to-end full-stack applications with Angular, Node.js, Typescript, and Stripe!**

-🌱 I’m currently learning **Node.js, Typescript, and React**

 🗨️ Ask me about **Web Dev, DevOps, Agile Principals, Software Testing**...or anything you'd like to know!

-⚡ Fun fact: I love to learn and embrasse myself asking questions!
-Anything that comes to mind!
-Will always be a student! 👩‍🎓
+⚡ Fun fact: I love to learn and consider myself as "Ms. Jack of all trades, master of many!"
+I'll always embrace a growth mindset! 👩‍🎓
 </div>

 <div align="center">